cwang9208/COLO/README.md

 ```
 #### Requirements
 The following software packages are required for building PostgreSQL:
-* GNU make version 3.80 or newer is required; other make programs or older GNU make versions will *not* work.
-(GNU make is sometimes installed under the name "gmake".)
+* GNU make version 3.80 or newer is required; other make programs or older GNU make versions will **not** work.
 To test for GNU make enter: `make --version`
 * You need an ISO/ANSI C compiler (at least C89-compliant).
 Recent versions of GCC are recommended, but PostgreSQL is known to build using a wide variety of compilers from different vendors.
 * tar is required to unpack the source distribution, in addition to either gzip or bzip2.
 * The GNU Readline library is used by default.